Doha carrier expands freight presence in Africa following a fourth quarter that also saw passenger additions in Eritrea and Djibouti

 Qatar Airways Cargo has commenced new twice-weekly freighter service to Lagos in Nigeria and Accra in Ghana, flying to the Murtala Muhammed International Airport in Lagos and onward to Accra’s Kotoka International Airport, with a stop in Europe before returning to Doha.

 Ulrich Ogiermann, Qatar Airways chief cargo officer said: “There is clearly huge potential in the West African states of Nigeria and Ghana as well as China.
 Our focus is to improve connectivity and provide a growing network of destinations and operations to our customers.
+With the introduction of freighter services to Lagos and Accra, we will be able to provide air transportation services to even more industries worldwide.

 “With the introduction of scheduled freighter services to Lagos and Accra, Qatar Airways Cargo will be able to provide air transportation services to even more industries worldwide.”